- University of Oklahoma, Norman

 Dr. Altshuler has also published magazine articles, including the fall 2007 article in Health Oklahoma titled, “Combining Conventional and Alternative Medicine to Effectively Treat Pain and Chronic Diseases.”

-Dr. Altshuler is currently the Director of Oncology Intake as well as Director of Sleep Medicine and Director of Oncofertility services at our Tulsa hospital.
+Dr. Altshuler is an Internist at our Tulsa hospital.
 He conducts research in “cold” lasers, acupuncture, sleep medicine and pain management.

 Since joining CTCA, Dr. Altshuler says he appreciates being able to provide patient-centered cancer care.
 “CTCA is unique among hospitals," says Dr. Altshuler.
 "Patients here are truly treated as individual people, not a number.
 The entire staff is devoted to helping patients in whatever way they can.
 CTCA also provides hope for patients long after most other hospitals have given up.”